Where to stay in Nicaragua?

 Nature and volcano trip

 For nature, hiking, and volcanoes, the mainland is clearly more suitable.
-Many travelers base their itinerary around a few hubs (Granada, León, Ometepe) to limit travel.
+Many travelers base their itinerary around a few hubs, such as Granada, León, and Ometepe, to limit travel.
 Lodges and more nature-focused accommodations are perfect if you want an immersive setting, but remember to check access and meals, especially if the place is a bit isolated.

 Family trip

-Traveling with family, we recommend opting for spacious accommodations with easy access to activities and fewer moves.
-Areas with nearby services (restaurants, groceries, accessible excursions) really make your stay easier.
-On the islands, choose a well-located place so you can get around on foot, and on the mainland, a hotel with a garden/pool or a lodge with on-site activities can make your stay more relaxing.
+When traveling with family, we recommend opting for spacious accommodations with easy access to activities and fewer moves.
+Areas with nearby services, such as restaurants, groceries, and accessible excursions, really make your stay easier.
+On the islands, choose a well-located place so you can get around on foot, and on the mainland, a hotel with a garden or pool, or a lodge with on-site activities, can make your stay more relaxing.

 Budget travel and long trips